yuvalkansal/ENGG1340-Project/README.md

 ## Advanced Features:
-//such as OOP and all.
 1. The game will make use of files to display the features of the game, such as the weapons, the castle, etc.
   - Files will also be used to store the information about the user such as his username and other details.
   - Program code will be divided amongst various files.
-Different header files will be made and included as per the requirememnt of the program.
+Different header files will be made and included as per the requirement of the program to ensure modularity of code.
 2. Furthermore, we will employ an extensive use of ASCII art to portray many features of the castle and will also design some of the ciphers ourselves to ensure an enthralling experience for the user.